leske42/CPP09/README.md

 Last project of 42 school's C++ Piscine

 ## How to do the Ford-Johnson merge insertion sort
-I have suffered a lot with this project, but I think my understanding became quite solid by the end, so I decided to make this short tutorial on how to implement the merge insertion sort correctly.
+I have suffered *a lot* with this project, but I like to think my understanding became quite solid by the end.
+I decided to make this short tutorial, so people who are new to it can have some guideline on how to implement the merge insertion sort correctly.

-**DISCLAIMER**: If you are from 42 & working on this project - do not take my code, the implementation is quite shitty (I am mostly writing C in C++), but I am pretty sure with this tutorial you will be able to implement the algorithm on your own.
+**DISCLAIMER**: If you are from 42 & currently working on this project - do not take my code.
+The implementation itself is quite shitty anyway (I am mostly writing C in C++ and my coding style can be all over the place).
+But I am pretty sure with this tutorial you will be able to implement the algorithm on your own.
 You will not find parts telling you how to write your code or what containers/functions to use, but I try to cover the theory and logic behind the exercise as much as I can (based on my current knowledge).

 I recommend this tutorial also to students who are already done with the project, but either feel like they have not done the correct implementation and are not sure where it went wrong, or have done it correctly but there were some parts of the process they did not find very clear (for example, the purpose of the Jacobstahl sequence is not explained well in most resources, but it is very important for the sorting to work well, and is also super interesting).
 If you belong to this group, you can use my table of contents to choose the parts you are interested in.